 - 1. It has a cricket ground, tennis, volleyball, and basketball courts, and a cinder track. - 2.
 An indoor badminton court, table tennis, billiards, karate, shaolin-chu-kung-fu, taekwondo, chess and carrom are a few among the many facilities in the gymkhana. - 3.
-Athletic and recreational facilities at the gymkhana provide a conducive atmosphere for interaction between students and staff, as also a break from the regular work schedules at the Institute. - 4.
-The gymkhana also has a good gymnasium with facilities like Home Gym, a Hercules multi trainer and wall bar equipment. - 5.
-Attached with the gymkhana is a small well-kept swimming pool where coaching classes are also conducted during summers. - 6.
+Athletic and recreational facilities at the gymkhana provide a conducive atmosphere for interaction between students and staff, also providing a break from the regular work schedules at the Institute. - 4.
+The Gymkhana also has a good gymnasium with facilities like Home Gym, a Hercules multi trainer and wall bar equipment. - 5.
+Attached with the gymkhana is a small well-kept swimming pool where coaching classes are conducted during summers. - 6.
 There is a separate Music room and TV lounge. - 7.
-An indoor Students' Auditorium where cultural activities can be organized, is available as a facility. - 8.
+An indoor Students' Auditorium where cultural activities can be organized, is one of thefacilities. - 8.
 The Film Club regularly screens popular and classic films in its main hall. - 9.
-The gymkhana organizes inter-departmental, inter-collegiate and inter-university tournaments in sports, games, and cultural events. - 10.
-Gymkhana conducts 'VIBRATIONS', a weeklong annual cultural festival attracts students from institutions all over the country.
+The Gymkhana organizes inter-departmental, inter-collegiate and inter-university tournaments in sports, games, and cultural events. - 10.
+Gymkhana conducts 'VIBRATIONS', a weeklong annual cultural festival attractingstudents from institutions all over the country.